What Is Generalized Anxiety Disorder?

 Generalized Anxiety Disorder Prevention

 Anxiety disorders like GAD can’t always be prevented.
 But there are some things that you can do to control or lessen symptoms, including:

 - Seek counseling and support after a traumatic or disturbing experience, or if you’ve noticed that you’re feeling more anxious than usual.
 It’s better to address a problem, not avoid it.

 - Stay connected to others.
 Don’t get isolated.

 - Take breaks when you start to worry.
 Try to let go of concerns about the past.

 - If you have an anxiety treatment plan, stick with it.

 - Ask your doctor or pharmacist before taking any over-the-counter drugs or herbal remedies.
 Many contain chemicals that can increase anxiety symptoms.

-- Practice stress management techniques like yoga or meditation.
+- Practice stress management techniques.

 - Consider joining a support group for people dealing with anxiety.